Today we look at Darktable vs Lightroom. In this review, I set out to see what Darktable 4.2 offers and whether it is a good Lightroom alternative.

 The software manages your photos through a module called Lighttable.
 And the Darkroom module lets you edit photos.

 The Darktable Interface

 There is also an optional filmstrip below the central screen.
-The filmstrip may be image thumbnails or a timeline of when you took the images.
+The filmstrip might be thumbnails of similar images or a timeline of when you took the images.

-Lighttable is functionally like Lightroom’s Library module.
-This is where you can import, cull, and organise your files.
+Like Lightroom, the software is divided into modules.
+Lighttable functions like Lightroom’s Library module.
+This is where you can import, cull, and organize your files.